top of page

 Bejîn / Bêjîn / Bejna / Bejnê

-Figure, height, or stature (Bejn).
+Figure, height, physique, or graceful stature.

 Belalûk / Belar / Belîban / Belîcan / Belqis